DecisionsDev/odm-docker-kubernetes/gcloud/README.md

 In this trial, we are using a self-signed certificate.
 So, there is no extra charge like certificate and domain purchase.
 We just have to manage a configuration to simulate the mycompany.com access.

-You can get the EXTERNAL-IP using the command line :
+You can get the EXTERNAL-IP using the command line:

 ```
 kubectl get ingress <release>-odm-ingress -o json | jq -r '.status.loadBalancer.ingress[].ip'
 ```

-So, to access ODM services, you have to edit your /etc/hosts file and add the following entry :
+So, to access ODM services, you have to edit your /etc/hosts file and add the following entry:

 ```
 <EXTERNAL-IP> mycompany.com
 ```

-Now, you can access all ODM services with the following URL :
+Now, you can access all ODM services with the following URLs:

 | SERVICE NAME | URL | USERNAME/PASSWORD
 | --- | --- | ---